minervaclient/minervaclient/README.md

 - (Library) Documentation to make this a proper API for more reusability and other spin-off projects like a full website, maybe Android/iOS apps
 - (CLI/Library) Create commands to alter settings that config.py contains, implement `ConfigParser` module
 - (CLI/Library) Integrate the scripts from extras/ into the main package, either as part of the library or as a Command Line Tool
+- (CLI) Streamline interactive shell, and provide comprehensive help messages and documentation
+- (CLI) Implement caching feature to store data/info on courses from eCalendar

 - (CLI) Allow username and password entry as arguments in native command line tool
-- (CLI) Streamline interactive shell, and provide comprehensive help messages and documentation
 - (CLI) Temporary remembering of Minerva credentials in native terminal/console.
 Implement `keyring` module for secure credentials storage
-- (CLI) Implement caching feature to store data/info on courses from eCalendar
 - (CLI) Integrate eCalendar features into command line tool
+- (CLI) Enhance the requisite courses extraction feature of the eCalendar parser
 - (CLI/Library) VSB schedule integration features
 - (CLI/Library) Query Mercury Evaluation data
 - (CLI/Library) Connect to Docuum